quixio/quix-docs/docs/develop/authentication/quix-streams.md

 !!! tip

-    If developieng your application in Quix Cloud, these variables are set for you automatically, so you don't need to load them from a `.env` file.
+    If developing your application in Quix Cloud, these variables are set for you automatically, so you don't need to load them from a `.env` file.